-Extinguishers located on the same floor of a building or across all floors if it is a single occupancy should all have a similar method of operation and should be of a similar design and standard.
-Therefore, EN3 extinguishers, which are red with a colour bar indicating the type of extinguisher, should not be mixed with older BS 5423 extinguishers, where the whole body is coloured to indicate the type of extinguisher).
+Extinguishers installed on the same floor of a building or across all floors if it is a single occupancy, should all have a similar method of operation and should be of a similar design and standard.
+Therefore, EN3 extinguishers, which are red with a colour bar indicating the type of extinguisher, should not be mixed with older BS 5423 extinguishers, where the whole body is coloured to indicate the type of extinguisher.
 Extinguishers located on different floors should be located in a similar place to make it easier to locate them in an emergency.

 The Regulatory Reform Order 2005 states that a person in control of a building must carry out a fire risk assessment, part of which is the provisioning of fire-fighting equipment.
 The person in control of the building might want to outsource this to a trained individual who can perform the risk assessment and indicate the correct provisioning for the building.
-Safelincs is happy to carry out extinguisher site surveys which are free of charge if you order the required fire extinguishers from us.
+Safelincs can carry out extinguisher site surveys, fire risk assessments and supply you with any of the necessary appliances.

-When you place an order for fire extinguishers you will have various options available which will enable you to purchase optional extras such as signs, stands and certification and wall hanging.
+When you place an order for fire extinguishers you have various options available which will enable you to purchase optional extras such as signs, stands or certification and wall hanging.

-Please note: extinguishers for business premises should be certified on-site in accordance with BS5306.
+While you may order your extinguishers without commissioning, please note that extinguishers for business premises should be certified on-site in accordance with BS 5306.

-After you have purchsed you extinguishers we will deliver them to you and send one of our BAFE registered engineers to commission them on-site.
+After you have purchased your extinguishers we will deliver them to you and, if you have opted for a commissioning package, one of our BAFE registered engineers will contact you to arrange a suitable day on which to commission them on-site.
 This includes checking that the extinguishers were not damaged in transit, that they have been correctly installed and certifying that you have adequate extinguisher cover.

 If you choose optional wall hanging the engineer will fit wall brackets and any signs that you have purchased.

-While additional fire extinguisher signs may formally not be required in your building, there are compelling reasons to include signs in your provisioning.
+While additional fire extinguisher signs may formally not be required in your building, there are compelling reasons to include directional or photoluminescent signs in your provisioning.
 Imagine that you are trapped in a building during a fire, the rooms and corridors are slowly filling with smoke and reducing the available light and visibility.
 If your extinguisher, correctly installed on its bracket, is on the other side of a room full of desks and chairs, it is highly likely that you won't be able to see where it is.
-You may think that you will be ok as you have had fire drills and training and you know where the extinguishers are located.
-But in an emergency it is all too easy to get disoriented, for the thick choking smoke to obscure your vision and for panic to set in.
-In a situation such as this you will be thankful that you included some photoluminescent fire extinguisher signs and had them installed at eye level.
+You may think that you will be okay as you have had fire drills and training and you know where the extinguishers are located, but in an emergency it is all too easy to get disorientated, for the thick choking smoke to obscure your vision and for panic to set in.
+In a situation such as this photoluminescent fire extinguisher signs installed at eye level are helpful.
 They are cost effective, require no power source (light is soaked up during the day and discharged when it is dark).

 A sign must be installed if the extinguisher itself is not directly visible.
 In modern offices where everyone has their own cubicle it would be very difficult to locate the nearest fire extinguisher in an emergency.
 In this kind of installation it would be necessary to install some fire extinguisher location signs that are visible from anywhere in the room.
 Panoramic photoluminescent fire equipment location signs are ideal as they are viewable from every angle and are visible in low light.

-Reviewed: 18/07/2017 (doc:22 V1.0).
+Reviewed: 28/02/2023 (doc:22 V2.4).
 Our articles are reviewed regularly.
 However, any changes made to standards or legislation following the review date will not have been considered.
 Please note that we provide abridged, easy-to-understand guidance.
 To make detailed decisions about your fire safety provisions, you might require further advice or need to consult the full standards and legislation.